On twisting functions: Singular Cubes in

 We say that a $CW$ complex $Y$ is \emph{cubical} if any of its characteristic maps, i.e., the attaching of an $n$-cell $e_n$, is represented by a continuous map $\square^n\to |Y|$ from the standard $n$-cube $e_n\co \square^n=[0,1]^n$ onto its image in $|Y|$, whose $i$-th top and bottom faces $d_i^0$ and $d_i^1$, respectively, $i=1,\ldots,n$, are attached by singular cubes $|d_i^te_n|\co\square^{n-1}\to |Y|$, with

-Our main theorem is the following, whose proof will be given at the end of this section.
-A similar construction has been obtained in a recent work \cite{Fra25} by Franz, which is based on Szczarba's original chain map and the categorical approach \cite{MRZ23} by Minichiello, Rivera and Zeinalian. \begin{thm} Let $X$ be a reduced simplicial set.
+\begin{thm} Let $X$ be a reduced simplicial set.
 There exists a cubical complex $|CX|$ as a subcomplex of all singular cubes on $|GX|$, together with a continuous map $|T|\co |CX|\to |GX|$, which satisfies the following properties. \begin{enumerate} \item [a)] Every $x\in X_{n+1}$ gives a singular cube $|Tcx|\co \square^n\to |GX|$, whose image is a union of $n!$ simplices in $|GX|$ as its triangulation.
-If $x$ is degenerate, so does every simplex in this union. \item [b)] As a topological monoid, $CX$ is generated by $cx$, by identifying $cx$ with the singular cube $|Tcx|$, as $x$ runs through all non-degenerate simplices of dimension $\geq 1$.
+If $x$ is degenerate, so is every simplex in this union. \item [b)] As a topological monoid, $CX$ is generated by $cx$, by identifying $cx$ with the singular cube $|Tcx|$, as $x$ runs through all non-degenerate simplices of dimension $\geq 1$.
 Moreover, $CX$ is a free monoid with this set of generators. \item [c)] On the $k$-th top and bottom faces $|d_k^0Tcx|,|d_k^1Tcx|\co \square^{n-1}\to |GX|$, $k=1,\ldots,n$, we have

 in which $|Tc[0,\ldots,k]_x|\times |Tc[k,\ldots, n+1]_x|\co \square^{k-1}\times\square^{n-k}\to |GX|$ is the cartesian product of singular cubes $|Tc[0,\ldots,k]_x|,|Tc[k,\ldots, n+1]_x|$, here $(\pi_1,\pi_2)\co\square^{n-1}\to \square^{k-1}\times\square^{n-k}$ is the projection onto its first $k-1$ and last $n-k$ coordinates, respectively.
 In other words, in the topological monoid $CX$ we have